-On all EX models and LX-V6 model The Genuine Honda driver's floor mat that came with your car was designed to be hooked over the floor mat anchor.
+On all U.S. EX models, Value Package, SE, and LX V-6 models The Genuine Honda driver's floor mat that came with your car was designed to be hooked over the floor mat anchor.
 This keeps the floor mat from sliding forward and possibly interfering with the pedals.

 If you remove the floor mat, make sure to re-anchor it when you put it back in your car.

 If you replace it, use a genuine Honda floor mat that is designed to be used with the floor mat anchor in your car.